angelgr-com/01-css-handheld-console/README.md

   }
   ```

-- To reduce as much as possible duplicate code, I defined some classes to apply them to various div elements:
+- To reduce as much as possible duplicated code, I defined some classes to apply them to various div elements:

   ```css
   .flex {